SamanthaNeilen/CodedUITestApplication/README.md

 	Next start the test from the Test Explorer window.
 </p>
 <p>
-	To run the Test_Windows_Calculator test, make sure that path to calc.exe is vlid for your machine.
+	To run the Test_Windows_Calculator test, make sure that path to calc.exe is valid for your machine.
 	Next start the test from the Test Explorer window.
 This test was written for the calculator on a Windows 2012 server with english locale and may not work on other locales or with the newer implementation of windows calculator for Windows 10.
 </p>
 <p>